The whole world is our curriculum.

 The whole library is our textbook.

-KONOS studies one character trait such as Attentiveness, Orderliness, Obedience, Honor, Trust, Wisdom, Honesty, Resourcefulness, and Cooperation for 1 to 2 months.
-We integrate into each unit science, social studies, art, music, literature, information books, health, safety, and Bible.
-Each volume is really a teacher's manual which includes activities for K-8th grade allowing you to teach ALL of your children at the same time.
+KONOS homeschool curriculum studies one character trait (unit) such as Attentiveness, Orderliness, Obedience, Honor, Trust, Wisdom, Honesty, Resourcefulness, and Cooperation for 1 to 2 months.
+Each unit integrates science, social studies, art, music, literature, information books, health, safety, and Bible.
+Each volume is really a teacher's manual which includes activities for Kindergarten through 8th grade allowing you to teach ALL of your children at the same time.
 With KONOS, you have the structure of the weekly lesson plans but the flexibility to tailor your curriculum to your life.

 KONOS Is The BEST Learning Tool